Final Exit (band): History

 Final Exit formed in 1994 by Dennis Lyxzén (D-Rp), David Sandström (Dave Exit), Pär Hansson (SXE Guile) and Kristoffer Steen (Kid Stone).
 Unlike most of the band in Umeå at the time Final Exit played a more old-school hardcore influenced by band such as Sick of it All, Youth of Today and Agnostic Front instead of the more metal influenced hardcore sound of the nineties.
 Final Exit quickly gained a reputation as the members of the band worked on creating a myth about themselves and the Umeå hardcore scene with acts such as naming their first album "Teg" which portrayed the upperclass suburb of Teg as a rough ghetto.
 The members famous from their other bands took on fake aliases that they used on their records and in interviews where they often bad mouthed their real bands and even themselves.

 After the release of their second album "Umeå" the band embarked on a last tour in 1997 before splitting up.
-By then Kristoffer Steen had left the band and been replaced by Anders Johansson aka "Anders And".
+By then Kristoffer Steen had left the band and been replaced by Anders Johansson "Anders And".